badfic/phil-bot-java/README.md

 SENTRY_URL
 ```

-For log management, a logflare.app account can be setup and the following env vars are required
+For log management, a sumologic.com account can be setup and the following env vars are required
 ```
-LOGFLARE_URL
-LOGFLARE_API_KEY
+SUMOLOGIC_URL
 ```

 ---